BQSKit/qsearch/README.md

 import search_compiler as sc
 myproject = sc.Project("desired/path/to/project/directory")
 ```
 You can then add unitaries to compile, and set compiler properties.
 Unitary matrices should be provided as `numpy` matrices using `dtype="complex128"`.
-Details on compiler options are provided in a later section.
 ```
 myproject.add_compilation("gate_name", gate_unitary)
 myproject["compiler_option"] = value